gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 Describe the high-level intent at first.
 Also list all the steps the agent should follow in order to complete the task according to your needs.

+The natural and very convenient evolution of Process Files are [slash commands](https://docs.anthropic.com/en/docs/claude-code/slash-commands).
+They don't fully replace process files, but they can be a convenient entrypoint to a processes.

 #### Example: `simple-task.md`

 ```md